gnujesus/aethers-not-found-blog/content/posts/complaints-on-hugo.md

 Pages.
 This didn't work at all, since it was working for everyone and not for me.
 I started to even think that there had to be a problem with the version of Hugo I had installed, or with the blog.

+### Discoveries

+Reading half of the posts about the problem I having helped me learn some things.
+The main reason this problems happens is because of the `index.html` is not able to find the directory in which the styles are located.
+This happens because in the `config.yml ` file (or `tml`, which ever you prefer) the `baseURL` isn't set correctly.
+The baseURL is supposed to be the URL of the site, in which the site will search for the favicon, images, and most importantly, styles.
+The three main solutions I found for this problems were the following:

+1. Changing the `baseURL` to `/`: This is suppossed to fix the problem since you're setting the baseURL to be a relative URL, that way, when the page searches for assests, instead of going `<URL>/.../assets/` it will go `/assets/`.
+2. Changing the `baseURL` to `https://<github_username>.github.io/<name_of_the_site>/`: This uses github as the root directory for the assest, so the website goes there when it needs to find the styles and any other element needed for the site.

+Neither of this solutions worked for me.
+I tried setting the end of the baseURL to a `/` and deleting it, leaving it blank, setting to a relative directory, and even enable the `relativeDirectory` and `uglyURLs` parameter on the `config.yml` file to see if that was the problem, and still nothing.

+### Solution

+After trying almost everything at hand, I came across a page called netlify.
+This page offers a free hosting service with some limitations for people and teams to host their websites there.

+At the beginning, I was skeptical with the idea of using this service, but then I gave it a try.
+The firs time I tried, it worked perfectly but the home button of the page wasn't working as spected, so I went back to the Github Pages to keep trying since I though it was supossed to work well there.

+After losing my patience once again, I came back to netlify after deploying everything on Github and hosted it there, and figure out that for the home button to work, I had to set the baseURL to `/` once again so the site searches for the relative directory of each thing on order to work correctly.

+Then, after deploying on netlify, I had a beautiful website fully working with no issues.